“He’s sharp and clear in his advice, especially in complex matters.”

 Professional Negligence Bar Association

 Liam adopts and adheres to the provisions of his privacy notice which can be accessed here.

-For further details of Liam’s practice please click on the links to the left or contact a member of the clerking or client service team.
+For further details of Liam’s practice please contact a member of the clerking or client service team.

 Bar Council Membership No: 60149